csm34/UpSchoolAIFirstDeveloper/README.md

 ### Example output in the terminal:
 API isteği başarılı!
+ID: 58e008780aac31001185ed05
-ID: 58e008780aac31001185ed05, Fact: Owning a cat can reduce the risk of stroke and heart attack by a third.
+Fact: Owning a cat can reduce the risk of stroke and heart attack by a third.

+ID: 58e009390aac31001185ed10
-ID: 58e009390aac31001185ed10, Fact: Most cats are lactose intolerant, and milk can cause painful stomach cramps and diarrhea.
+Fact: Most cats are lactose intolerant, and milk can cause painful stomach cramps and diarrhea.
 It's best to forego the milk and just give your cat the standard: clean, cool drinking water.

+ID: 58e00b5f0aac31001185ed24
-ID: 58e00b5f0aac31001185ed24, Fact: When asked if her husband had any hobbies, Mary Todd Lincoln is said to have replied "cats."
+Fact: When asked if her husband had any hobbies, Mary Todd Lincoln is said to have replied "cats."
-ID: 5887e1d85c873e0011036889, Fact: Cats make about 100 different sounds.
-Dogs make only about 10.
-ID: 58e00af60aac31001185ed1d, Fact: It was illegal to slay cats in ancient Egypt, in large part because they provided the great service of controlling the rat population.

 ## Database